taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2105, or Year 37 A.B.
 (12th and Final year of The Confinement)

 Activist groups around the world protest the World Government's prioritisation of Orbiter food needs over planetside food needs, and the harsh austerity of The Confinement.
 The Biononymous lobby for greater autonomy.
 Comfortable with its perceived absolute power over both Earther and Orbiter spheres of influence, the World Government declares the end of Confinement and grants Earthers the "freedom to surface" as a gesture of good will -- practically, however, the unequal distribution of resources and education means that only the Biononymous have the means to safely leave the Underground Cities as they choose.
 The World Government, the Biononymous, and the Underground Cities sign a new treaty, which grants the Underground Cities greater self-governance and bans World Government military presence from the Biononymous Green Havens, while establishing a system of tithes from the Underground Cities and the Biononymous to the World Government and the Orbiters.

+### 2116, or Year 48 A.B.

+June 7: Green Haven Clarksville is attacked by a pack of enormous, mysterious beast creatures.
+Late that night, Asoka arrives at Green Haven Howes and is granted sanctuary.

+June 8: Asoka is promoted to the rank of Journeyhume and accepts the mission to infiltrate the World Government Peacekeepers.
+Asoka is gifted a set of 'cuttlefish cloth' surface clothes, developed in secret by their grandmother Iúna.

+June 19: